 City Year is an education-focused, nonprofit organization that combats the nation’s dropout epidemic by uniting young people of all backgrounds for a full year of full-time service in high-need schools.
 These young people, referred to as “corps members,” keep students in school and on track to graduation by serving as tutors, mentors, and role models.
 City Year currently has locations in 25 U.S. cities and two international affiliates.

 As a part of a new partnership with City Year Chicago, the Chicago Fire Soccer Club is sponsoring 11 City Year corps members who will work full time at Carl Schurz High School.
-Over the course of the 2013-2014 school year, corps members will help impact the lives of more than 730 ninth grade students.
+Each school year, corps members will help impact the lives of more than 730 ninth grade students.
 The partnership was made possible by a grant from the Hauptman Family Foundation.

 GREATER CHICAGO FOOD DEPOSITORY